Srekel/the-debuginator/README.md

 Where it makes sense, I've added functionality for extending the menu with your own custom features.

-### :small_blue_diamond: Politely coded
+### :heavy_check_mark: Politely coded

 It's written in **C99**, to make it easy to add to any project on any platform.
 In one case I use an anonymous union (I pragma away the warning), so if your compiler doesn't support that, I recommend forking and fixing.
 I just like the convenience.

 **No globals or static variables**, in case you want to have it in a plugin and reload (or instantiate more than one!).

 **Built using maximum warning levels and warnings as errors**.
 I use a few #pragmas to ignore warnings I don't think is problematic.
-Define DEBUGINATOR_ENABLE_WARNINGS if you want to handle that manually.
+Define `DEBUGINATOR_ENABLE_WARNINGS` if you want to handle that manually.

-**Statically analyzed with Cppcheck.** (Though it's been a while, I should do it again!) :red_circle:
+**Statically analyzed with Cppcheck.** Again, I suppress a few issues that I think aren't problematic.
+You can check `the-debuginator_solution_suppressions.cfg` if you're interested.

 **It doesn't allocate any memory.** You pass in a buffer at creation and that's what it'll use internally.

 **The library has no dependencies.** It will include some standard headers but only if you don't provide overrides.
 (For the SDL reference demo, a font is included, and to build  you need SDL 2 and SDL TTF.)

-** Tested on MSVC 2017/Windows 10, builds on Clang/Linux.
+**Multi-platform.** Tested on MSVC 2017/Windows 10, builds on Clang/Linux.

 ### :heavy_check_mark: Scrollable